ebencybersec/Networkwalks-Week3-pdf-password-cracking/README.md

 ## Step 3 - Extract the PDF Hash

-The encrypted PDF files were processed using the **Online Hash Crack PDF Hash Extractor** to obtain the password hashes:
+The password-protected PDF files were processed using the Online Hash Crack PDF Hash Extractor to extract their PDF password hashes:

 https://www.onlinehashcrack.com/tools-pdf-hash-extractor.php/